vuejs/v2.vuejs.org/source/guide/mixins.md

 ## Custom Option Merge Strategies

 When custom options are merged, they use the default strategy, which simply overwrites the existing value.
-If you want a custom option to be merged using custom logic, you need to attach a functio to `Vue.config.optionMergeStrategies`:
+If you want a custom option to be merged using custom logic, you need to attach a function to `Vue.config.optionMergeStrategies`:

 ``` js
 Vue.config.optionMergeStrategies.myOption = function (toVal, fromVal) {